Clicky

 Repeating the steps in the last section, but instead of the mildew cleaner, use this Outdoor Cleaner (Amazon Link Ad).
 This stuff will stain clothes, so make sure to not wear your good clothing.
 Also, I suggest you try to avoid the seams and stitches of the cushions.

-These boat erasers are not my daily cleaning of my Sea-Doo, but my go-to for really dirty cushions.
+The real magic has been boat erasers (Amazon Link Ad).
+These boat erasers are not my daily cleaning of my Sea-Doo, but my go-to for really dirty seats.
 Most of the time, a simple boat wash and Simple Green (Amazon Link Ad) gets them cleaned.
 I figured, if you Google this, then you have filthy cushions and need a good solution.
+I would not use regular magic erasers, these boat erasers are made for boats, and it’s soft materials like cushions.
+You’re going to have to trust me on this one, they’re way better for your boat than magic erasers.

+I’ve cleaned a lot of boat and jet ski seats, and sometimes the black dots/marks and stains WON’T come out.
 The vinyl freckles, just your skin, and it’s there forever.
 It looks like mold and mildew, but it won’t come out because it’s damaged.
-People don’t believe me when I say this, they keep trying to remove the black dots, but they won’t come out on some cushions.
+People don’t believe me when I say this, they keep trying to remove the black dots, but they won’t come out on some seats.

 The video below shows the best way to do it:

+Cleaning the whole watercraft is a different process that I cover here.
 You don’t clean your whole jet ski the same way you clean the cushions.
 The cushions on jet skis are very different and need different care.

-Cleaning The Cover
+Cleaning The Jet Ski Cover Tips

+Cleaning your jet ski cover is similar to your jet ski cushions, both are soft surfaces and hold on to mold/mildew.
 For cleaning the cover, you put it on a flat surface and spray it down with water and then the mildew remover cleaner.
 Make sure the cover is over something that doesn’t get affected by bleach.

 Can you wash the cover in the washing machine?
 You can put your cover in the washing machine and clean on a gentle cycle, but I don’t suggest putting it in the dryer.